tobocop2/muxchat/README.md

 [Bitlbee](https://www.bitlbee.org/) with libpurple was a great solution for years — an orchestrator for chat plugins, all accessible via IRC. muxchat is similar in spirit: an orchestrator for [mautrix](https://github.com/mautrix) bridges, all accessible via Matrix.
 Bitlbee's limitations: bridges poll (delayed messages), you miss messages when disconnected, no encryption, no reactions/threads/edits, and formatting gets mangled.
 Matrix handles all of this.

-[Beeper](https://beeper.com) also solves this problem with a polished app and cloud-hosted bridges. muxchat is for tinkerers who want full control over their chat infrastructure — no app installs, no cloud dependencies, everything runs on your hardware.
-There's some manual setup (messaging bridge bots and following instructions), but it's simple for bridges like WhatsApp, Discord, and Google Messages that support QR code login.
-The bundled Element Web interface provides a solid out-of-the-box experience that's sufficient for most people who just want all their messages in one place.
-You can also point Beeper (or any Matrix client) at the Synapse server muxchat sets up — though this is untested.
+[Beeper](https://beeper.com) also solves this problem with a polished app and cloud-hosted bridges. muxchat is for tinkerers who want full control — no app installs, no cloud dependencies, runs on your hardware.
+There's some manual setup (messaging bridge bots), but it's simple for QR code bridges like WhatsApp, Discord, and Google Messages.
+You can also point Beeper or any Matrix client at the Synapse server muxchat sets up (untested).

 ## Supported Bridges